iacmchs/dba/README.md

 This tool can grab a full/partial copy of some database and anonymize personal or other sensitive data on the fly.

+## Why do I need it?

+Have you ever faced some issues that require you to copy a DB from live site to your local site to debug and fix it?
+In some cases this may be not a straight forward task, because:
+- Live DB may take dozens GBs of space.
+- It may contain some sensitive data that developers should never see, e.g: real names, passport numbers, phone numbers, etc.

+Using DB Anonymizer you can create a partial DB dump that has for example 5% of actual data and anonymize it.
+And yes - if some table has related data in other tables, it could be exported as well.
+You can configure the amount of data to export for each table.

+## How to Use

 At the moment PostgreSQL only is supported, but other DBMS support may be added in the future.